Viki-coding/community/README.md

 Image of logo created in Canva using canva template.

 <h2>CONTENT</h2>
-The content text for Flags of the World quiz is written by Viki Mulhall.
+The content text for website  is written by Viki Mulhall.

 <h2>Legal & Ethical Compliance</h2>
 This project is for educational purposes only.